 - Approximately 65 percent of traffic using the viaduct today is through trips (trips that do not begin or end inside the downtown area).
-The bored tunnel would carry a higher percentage of through trips (75 percent) when open to traffic. - Trips that use the viaduct today to travel through downtown Seattle take between five and a half and seven minutes between Aloha Street and Spokane Street during peak travel times.
-In a deep bored tunnel, these trips would take between five and six minutes at year of opening.

-- Predicted population growth is expected to increase traffic by up to 11 percent between 2015 and 2030.
+The bored tunnel would carry a higher percentage of through trips (75 percent) by 2015. - Trips that use the viaduct today to travel through downtown Seattle take between five and a half and seven minutes during peak travel times.
+In a deep bored tunnel, these trips would take between five and six minutes in 2015. - Predicted population growth is expected to increase traffic by up to 11 percent by 2030.
 This could add up to two minutes to travel times for through trips during the peak periods. - Today there are approximately 91,000 vehicles each day on the viaduct (measured north of Seneca Street); a deep bored tunnel will carry approximately 80,000 to 85,000 vehicles at the same location.
-The lower volumes are due to the removal of the Elliott/Western ramps. - However, with a daily volume of 80,000 to 85,000, the new bored tunnel would carry more traffic than the existing Battery Street Tunnel, which currently serves about 63,000 vehicles per day. - The bored tunnel would provide an important redundancy to I-5 for the north to south link through downtown Seattle.
+The lower volumes are due to the removal of the Elliott/Western ramps.